 It’s usually around this time that we think this year will finally be the year that we start doing something about it.
 We might even convince ourselves to buy a fitness watch, because literally the only reason we’ve never been running before was the lack of GPS coordinates and email notifications on our wrist.
 But for me at least, the truth is that the thought of spending an hour or so just exercising seems like an incredible waste of time.
 I have emails to respond to!

-This year, Flexispot might have the answer, in the form of the Deskcise Pro – an all-in-one desk and exercise bike.
-It’s available on Amazon for under $500 – and we’ve got one to giveaway!
+This year, Flexispot might have the answer, in the form of the Deskcise Pro – an all-in-one desk and exercise bike, available on Amazon for under $500.
 Read on to find out what we thought of this whole desk bike thing, and how to win one for yourself.

 Design and Features